XRPLF/xrpl-dev-portal/content/tutorials/production-readiness/look-up-transaction-results.md

 A successful [EscrowCreate transaction][] creates an [Escrow object](escrow-object.html) in the ledger.
 Look for a `CreatedNode` entry of type `Escrow`.
 The `NewFields` should show an `Amount` equal to the amount of XRP escrowed, and other properties as specified.

 A successful EscrowCreate transaction also debits the same amount of XRP from the sender.
 Look for a `ModifiedNode` of type `AccountRoot`, where the `Account` in the final fields matches the address from the `Account` in the transaction instructions.
-The `Balance` should show the decrease in XRP due to the escrowed XRP (in addition to the XRP destroyed to pay the transaction cost).
+The `Balance` should show the decrease in XRP due to the escrowed XRP (and the XRP destroyed to pay the transaction cost).

 A successful [EscrowFinish transaction][] modifies the `AccountRoot` of the recipient to increase their XRP balance (in the `Balance` field), deletes the `Escrow` object, and reduces the owner count of the escrow creator.
 Since the escrow's creator, recipient, and finisher may all be different accounts or the same, this can result in _one to three_ `ModifiedNode` objects of type `AccountRoot`.
 A successful [EscrowCancel transaction][] is very similar, except it sends the XRP back to the original creator of the escrow.